Entra Sync

 Note

-This block has been designed to work with other login methods, but we are only using Azure AD, here.
+This block has been designed to work with other login methods, but we are only using Entra, here.